NUSTARS/2021-telerecovery/README.md

 ## Useage
-*Note: almost all this code is hardware dependent so unless you have the exact same hardware, you can't use it.
-The groundstation app is not entirely hardware dependent/the incoming data could be simulated without too much trouble*

 The easiest way to use the code in this repo is to download PlatformIO and use the provided platformio.ini initialization file when you create a new project.
 PlatformIO works great with VS code.